GitHub Integration

 [ci]enabled = truepoll_interval = "5m"repos = ["myorg/myrepo"]agents = ["codex"] # which agents to use (or omit for auto-detect)review_types = ["security"] # "security", "design", or "default"

-"default"is the standard code review (bugs, testing gaps, code quality) — the same review you get withroborev reviewwithout--type.
-The aliases"review"and"general"are also accepted for backward compatibility.
+"default"runs the standard code review (bugs, security, testing gaps, regressions, code quality), the same asroborev reviewwithout--type.
+The aliases"review"and"general"are also accepted.
+Note that the CI config defaults to["security"]ifreview_typesis not set.

 No github_app_* fields needed.
 The daemon posts comments using whatever account gh auth is logged in as.